Cocaine History and Statistics

 Cocaine was the first local anesthetic ever discovered, and many newer, safer local anesthetic drugs have been given names with the suffix “-caine,” such as procaine (Novocain) and lidocaine (Xylocaine).
 With so many non-addictive alternatives available, cocaine is rarely used in a medical capacity today.

 When it is snorted, injected, or smoked, cocaine raises the level of the neurotransmitter dopamine in the brain.
 The amount of dopamine in the synaptic space between neurons is normally low because neurons quickly reabsorb stray dopamine molecules through dopamine transporter proteins on their surface.
-However, cocaine blocks dopamine transporters, and that blockage causes the amount of dopamine in the synapse to rise.
+However, cocaine blocks dopamine transporters, and this blockage causes the amount of dopamine in the synapse to rise.

 This increased dopamine signaling in the brain is responsible for many of cocaine’s sought-after effects, including: